ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/timeseries/incremental-time-series/client-api/operations/get.markdown

 {PANEL: `GetTimeSeriesOperation`}

-Use `GetTimeSeriesOperation` to retrieve incremental time series entries, including the values stored in entries by each node.
+Use `GetTimeSeriesOperation` to retrieve the distinct values stored per-node for the requested entries.

 ---